ReadySoft: Infotainment titles

 ReadySoft published a series of infotainment multimedia CDs for NHL hockey teams, with photos, videos and a trivia game.
 Their library included titles for the Toronto Maple Leafs, Montreal Canadiens, New York Rangers, Chicago Blackhawks, Detroit Red Wings and Boston Bruins.

-In this category, they also published a multimedia car buyer's guide Cars on CD '97 with information on over 400 models of vehicles from 45 manufacturers, calling it the "largest show-room in Canada".
+In this category, it also published a multimedia car buyer's guide Cars on CD '97 with information on over 400 models of vehicles from 45 manufacturers, calling it the "largest show-room in Canada".